GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 For vector graphics—that in my case are used as icons—I use a different re-colorization method.
-While [research](https://dl.acm.org/citation.cfm?id=2982168) has shown that people don't like inversion for photos, it works very well for most icons.
+While [research](https://dl.acm.org/citation.cfm?id=2982168) has shown that people don't like inversion for photos, it does work very well for most icons.
 Again I use CSS variables to determine the inversion amount in the regular and in the `:hover` state.
-Note how I only invert icons in `dark.css` but not in `light.css`, and how the `:hover` state gets a different inversion intensity in the two cases to make the icon appear slightly darker or slightly brighter, dependent on the mode the user has selected.
+Note how again I only invert icons in `dark.css` but not in `light.css`, and how the `:hover` state gets a different inversion intensity in the two cases to make the icon appear slightly darker or slightly brighter, dependent on the mode the user has selected.